StephenRicher/HiCSim/README.md

 HiCSim provides an accessible and user-friendly framework for performing chromatin polymer simulations.
 The model implements a coarse-grained "bottom-up" approach to simulate a chromatin fibre from input genomic annotation data.
-It includes functionality for performing *in silico* Hi-C, visualisation of simulated and experimental contact matrices and a model of transcriptional activaition based on the work of [Brackley et al., 2021](https://www.nature.com/articles/s41467-021-25875-y)
+It includes functionality for performing *in silico* Hi-C, visualisation of simulated and experimental contact matrices and a model of transcriptional activation based on the work of [Brackley et al., 2021](https://www.nature.com/articles/s41467-021-25875-y)
-The pipeline utilises the workflow management system Snakemake and automatically handles installation of all required software with no user input.
+The pipeline utilises the workflow management system Snakemake and automatically handles the installation of all required software with no user input.
 HiCSim can also be easily scaled to work in cluster environments.

 ## Table of contents